PurpleTatsu/Hidden-Objects-Language-Game/README.md

 Pokemon API to randomly generate Pokemon sprites and attached names.

 ### Features
-1) Score
+1. Score
-2) Pokemon sprites
+2. Pokemon sprites
-3) List of Pokemon to find
+3. List of Pokemon to find
-4) Background environment image
+4. Background environment image

 ### Stretch goals
-1) Location of Pokemon is truly randomized
+1. Location of Pokemon is truly randomized
-2) Additional Pokemon added/additional difficulty levels
+2. Additional Pokemon added/additional difficulty levels
+3. Additional Pokemon can be randomly generated as background characters and are not clickable, to increas difficulty and replay.

 ### Link
 http://kg-project-one.surge.sh/